Shark Fishing – Join Us!

 The Shark Angling Club of Great Britain previously had a booking office in Looe where shark and other sea angling trips could be booked.
 This facility is no longer available.

-Shark skippers across the UK usually deal with bookings direct over the telephone or via their website and Facebook pages.
+Shark skippers across the UK normally deal with bookings direct over the telephone or via their website and Facebook pages.

 Contact details for some Sharking Skippers are listed on our Book a Day Shark Fishing page

 Sharking trips in the UK generally take around 8 hours although longer trips can often be arranged.
 Some skippers work out of tidal ports and others from harbours so start times can vary.
 Most but not all skippers will supply rods and tackle if required so it pays to check before you arrive.

 The day will usually start by trying to catch fresh bait.
 If not available most, but not all skippers will normally provide bait which has been caught previously.

 Aside from bait an equally important element of sharking is rubby dubby.
 This is a mix of fish derivatives and is hung from the side of the boat to create a slick of fish oil and fish particles.
 The sharks superior sense of smell finds this slick and they follow the trail to the baits.